-During the current year, the District used a portion of the Series 2018 (Assessment Area Two) bond proceeds to acquire \$3,836,859 of completed Assessment Area Two infrastructure from the Developer in accordance with an acquisition agreement.
-The District paid the Developer \$3,445,499 for the improvements, thereby recognizing a contribution of \$391,360 comprising the difference between the value of the acquired infrastructure and the amount paid.
+During a prior year, the District used a portion of the Series 2018 (Assessment Area Two) bond proceeds to acquire \$3,836,859 of completed Assessment Area Two infrastructure from the Developer in accordance with an acquisition agreement.
+The District paid the Developer \$3,445,499 of bond funds for the improvements, thereby recognizing a contribution of \$391,360 comprising the difference between the value of the acquired infrastructure and the amount paid.
 Assessment Area Two is the area within the District that will be subject to the Assessment Area Two Special Assessments.